Drakkar-Software/OctoBot-Docs/Interfaces/Web-interface.md

 OctoBot provides a web interface for the following purposes:

--   Checking OctoBot\'s status and moves
+-   Checking OctoBot's status and moves
 -   Interacting with OctoBot
 -   Configure OctoBot